Hot Bird: Hot Bird 10 (Eutelsat 33E)

 Hot Bird 10 was launched by Ariane 5 ECA in February 2009 with NSS-9, Spirale A and Spirale B. It was initially commissioned as Atlantic Bird 4A at 7°W. When Atlantic Bird 7 became operational, it was renamed Eutelsat 3C and was colocated with Eutelsat 3A at 3° East.
 Later it became Hot Bird 13D and in 2016 Eutelsat 33E.
 This satellite is located at 33° East.

 Hot Bird 13F

 Hot Bird 13F was launched by Falcon 9 Block 5 in October 2022.
 The launch mass of the satellite is 4,476 kg (9,868 lb).
-The satellite has been produced by Airbus Defence and Space and it's based on Eurostar Neo bus.
+The satellite has been produced by Airbus Defence and Space and based on Eurostar Neo bus.
 The satellite is designed to use PPS5000 plasma propulsion engine (developed by Safran and using xenon) to get to geostationary orbit.

 Hot Bird 13G

 Hot Bird 13G was launched by Falcon 9 Block 5 in November 2022.
 The satellite is very similar to Hot Bird 13F.
 Hot Bird 13G is active and replaces satellite 13C at orbital position 13°E.